 1. Critical Thinking

 2. Collaboration Across Networks and Leading by Influence

 5. Effective Oral and Written Communication

 Look here for a clip of Tony Wagner explaining how Global-Ready Skills prepare students for today's workforce.

 For more information on Global-Ready Skills, take a look at Tony Wagner's website.

 Click here for information on what parents should know about Common Core Standards.

-Check out this video of students and teachers discussing their experiences with performance tasks this year!
+Check out this video of students and teachers discussing their experiences with performance tasks!